Welcome to Armona Island

 Browse the Olhão markets, shops and historic center.
 Picnic at the Ria Formosa Natural Park, hike the 3km trail, learn about the ingenious Portuguese tidal mills, salt flats, Portuguese water dogs and Eastern Algarve water fowl and bird-watching.
 Drive 25 minutes — or take the train — to Tavira, the “loveliest town” in the Algarve (romantic, too).
 Grab your swimsuits and drive 90 minutes for a day of fun at either Zoomarine, for animal shows and plenty of swimming, or Aqualand, the Algarve’s largest water park.
 And Sevilla, Spain is a 90 minute drive from Olhão.

 - Take a taxi from the Faro airport (20 minutes, €20 including luggage and tip) or park your car in Olhão (except for the weekend surrounding the Annual Seafood Festival, approximately August 15, Olhão has plenty of free street parking).
 If you are staying with us, we’ll send you an Olhão map highlighting the ferry terminal, parking, internet café, etc.

 - If your arrival coincides with the regular ferry, buy a ticket and hop onboard.
 Otherwise, use the fast, fun 24-hour taxi-speedboats (€25 for up to 8 people).
 Even in low season, there are at least 3 regular ferries a day: morning, noon and evening.
 Very convenient.

 - Walk off the boat, wheeling your suitcase behind you for the three-minute walk to Casa Armona.

 Where can I get a ferry schedule?

-Right here: Olhão-Armona Ferry Schedule (Scroll down for the Olhão/Armona timetable.
+Right here: Olhão-Armona Ferry Schedule (The second block is the Olhão/Armona timetable.
 Please note that the first section is for June/September, the second for July/August, and the last for the “non-summer” months.)